-When someone is harmed due to no fault of their own, determining liability can become a tricky process if there is a 3rd-party involved.
-Vicarious liability refers to when a person or entity is responsible for another’s actions, and it most commonly applies to one of two scenarios.
-First, an employer may be responsible for the actions of a negligent employee.
-Second, a vehicle owner may be liable for the negligence or misconduct of someone who drives their car.
-Vicarious liability allows for the truly culpable parties to be held answerable, directly responsible or not.
-We explore these scenarios in further detail below.
+When someone is harmed due to no fault of their own, determining liability can become tricky if there is a 3rd-party involved.
+Vicarious liability refers to when a person or entity is responsible for another’s actions.
+It allows the truly culpable parties to be held answerable, directly responsible or not, and it most commonly applies to one of two scenarios.

 - The injury occurred while the employee was working for the employer